datavis-tech/reactive-model/README.md

 Whenever any public property used as an input to a reactive function is set, the [`digest()`](#digest) function is automatically scheduled to be invoked on the next animation frame.

-The motivation behind setting it up this way is:

- * The dependencies could be inferred from the argument names of the callback, but this approach would break under minification (since argument names may be changed).
-Therefore, an explicit representation of the list of property names in string literal form is required.
- * The comma-delimited format was chosen so developers can easily copy-paste between the callback arguments and the input property names specification.
-The input property names specification is required because inferring the property names from function arguments breaks under minification.
-The option to specify an array of strings was added to support the case of programmatically generating the property names.
- * The dependencies list is the second argument so it does not make the first line of the expression very long.
-With Model.js, the dependencies list comes first, followed by the callback, so the repetition of dependencies falls on the same line.
-With the dependencies list as the second argument, it fits nicely onto its own line after the definition of the callback function.

 <a name="digest" href="#digest">#</a> <i>ReactiveModel</i>.<b>digest</b>()

 Synchronously evaluates the data dependency graph.

-This function is exposed on the `ReactiveModel` constructor function rather than the `ReactiveModel` instance because there is a singleton data dependency graph shared by all reactive model instances.
-This approach was taken to enable reactive functions that take input from one model and yield output on another (via [bind](#bind)).

-The term "digest" was chosen because it is already in common use within the AngularJS community and refers to almost exactly the same operation - see [AngularJS $digest()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest).

 ### Configuration